twallie/twallie/README.md

 **For a full list of projects and previous work, check out [my website](https://www.thomaswallsmith.com).**

 ## I am currently looking for work!
-If you are a business that is needing a software engineer to address your business needs, please reach out!
+If you are a business that is needing a software engineer, please reach out!
 More information is available on [my website](https://www.thomaswallsmith.com).